I couldn’t believe how many red foxes I saw on a recent road trip across the state. This made me wonder where else they live.

 Northern Alaskan Fox

 The Northern Alaskan fox (Vulpes vulpes alascensis) can be found in Alaska, Yukon Territory, and the Northwest Territories.
-Andreafsky Wilderness in the Yukon Delta National Wildlife Refuge is a good place to see them.
+Andreafsky Wilderness in the Yukon Delta National Wildlife Refuge is an excellent place to see them.

 Cascade Mountains Red Fox